JimmyKenMerchant/EarthEcho/README.md

 * There are 2 buttons.
   * 'BGCOLOR': Changes the background color of the GUI.
   * 'L/R': Changes displaying parameters for each channel.

+* In the convention of the digital audio world, the first audio input/output called as "input/output 1" is for the left channel of a stereo system, and the second one called as "input/output 2" is for the right channel.
+This plugin follows this convention, and you'll watch numbered inputs and outputs for this plugin in your audio plugin host.

 ## Installation